instructure/instructure-ui/packages/ui-date-input/src/DateInput/README.md

 describes: DateInput
 ---

-> **Important:** You can now use are updated version [`DateInput2`](/#DateInput2) which is easier to configure for developers, has a better UX, better accessibility features and a year picker.
+> *Note:* you can now try the updated (but still experimental) [`DateInput2`](/#DateInput2) which is easier to configure for developers, has a better UX, better accessibility features and a year picker.
 We recommend using that instead of `DateInput` which will be deprecated in the future.

 The `DateInput` component provides a visual interface for inputting date data.